AP source: Raiders fire GM Reggie McKenzie

 Gruden set out to overhaul the roster, trading away and cutting many of McKenzie’s former draft picks.
 That accelerated a week before the start of the season when Mack was dealt to Chicago for a package including two first-round picks and then Cooper was dealt in October to Dallas for another first-round pick.

-With those deals, only nine players drafted by McKenzie from 2012-17 remain on the active roster.
+With those deals, only nine players drafted by McKenzie from 2012 to 2017 remain on the active roster.

 Despite all that, McKenzie downplayed any rift in the relationship that dated back to the 1990s when both worked together in Green Bay.